-We aim to make the Eco Sleeper Pods accessible for all abilities where possible and compliant with the relevant Australian Standards.
-Feedback will be sought from current and prospective visitors with a broad range of abilities to ensure the provision of an inclusive experience that enables visitors with a disability, their families and carers to obtain the health and wellbeing benefits from visiting a park.
+Eco Sleeper Pods can help increase the accessibility of our parks.
+We’re seeking feedback from current and prospective visitors with a broad range of abilities.
+This will ensure we provide an inclusive experience that enables visitors with a disability, their families and carers to get the health and wellbeing benefits from visiting a state or national park.

 About the CANOPY Eco Sleeper Pods